Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 Also, if there is something in this guide you want to change/improve on, it is recommended that you talk about it with the devs in Discord or IRC first.

+#### About unofficial builds

-Please note that any install directions/packages for Linux/FreeBSD distributions listed as *Unofficial* means that they are community provided, and any support for those packages should be directed at the appropriate distro/package maintainers.
+Please note that any install directions/packages for Linux/FreeBSD distributions listed as *Unofficial* means that they are community provided and may not provide all the features and/or be up to date or stable.

+And any support for those packages should be directed at the appropriate distro/package maintainers.

 ***